Marathon man Brasher inspires London to get riding

 "It raised seven million pounds for charity last year and we expect that figure to climb to around 12 million this time."

-Brasher is the son of former Olympic steeplechase gold medallist Chris, who also helped pace Roger Bannister to the first sub-four minute mile 60 years ago.
+Brasher is the son of former Olympic steeplechase gold medalist Chris, who also helped pace Roger Bannister to the first sub-four minute mile 60 years ago.

 Brasher senior, who died in 2003, was one of the founders of the London Marathon, first run in 1981, and Hugh is delighted that cycling now has a similar event where the sport's elite and the masses can come together.